Qbeast-io/qbeast-spark/docs/QbeastFormat.md

 | `column transformers` | the transformation applied to the indexed columns    | linear, hash           |
 | `desired cube size`   | the capacity of tree nodes                           | 5000                   |

-In this case, the data is indexed by the columns `price` and `product_name` with a desired cube size of 5000.
+Here, the data is indexed by the columns `price` and `product_name` with a desired cube size of 5000.
 We map the indexed columns to a multidimensional space, where each dimension is normalized to the range `[0, 1]`.
 The `price` column is transformed linearly using a min/max scaler, and the `product_name` column is hashed.

-The data organized into different tree nodes (cubes) according to their position within the space, as well as their `weight.` The coordinates of a records determines the space partition it belongs be, and the `weight` of a record is randomly assigned and dictates its position within the same tree branch.
+The data is organized into different tree nodes (cubes) according to their position within the space, as well as their `weight.`
+The coordinates of a record determine the space partition to which it belongs, and the record's `weight` is randomly assigned and dictates its position within the same tree branch.

 The transformers and transformations determine how records are indexed: